bananabread/validate/README.md

 others to use.
 Comes in at 1.12kb minified so maybe someone will find some use for it.

-Any feedback or suggestions welcomed (I'm still learning), so feel free to fork or email me.
+Any feedback or suggestions welcome (I'm still learning), so feel free to fork or email me.

 ^_^